ICL Surgery Risks & Side Effects

 Increased Eye Pressure

-A rare complication of the ICL is a sudden rise in eye pressure.
+A rare ICL side effect is a sudden rise in eye pressure.
 This may happen in the first week after surgery when fluid can’t flow from the back of the eye to the front through the iridotomy.
 If this happens you will feel a strong aching pain in your eyeball or in the area around the eye.
 It feels like a sinus headache.
 You may also experience nausea.
 If you have an aching pain or nausea in the first week after surgery, it is important to contact your doctor, even if it is the middle of the night.
 The doctor will be able to relieve the pain very quickly.
 Don’t wait because it will just get worse.

 A sudden rise in eye pressure can occur in two situations.
 The first situation is if the iridotomy is not big enough.
 Fluid can’t flow through it, and the pressure rises.
 This is easily treated by enlarging the iridotomy with the laser in the doctor’s office.
 The second situation is if the ICL is too big for your eye.
 The ICL comes in different sizes.
 We measure your eye carefully prior to surgery to determine the correct size, but it is not an exact science.
 On rare occasions the ICL is too big.
 In this case the overlarge ICL pushes on the peripheral iridotomy and closes it.
 This situation is treated by removing the ICL and replacing it with a smaller lens.